 - DD worth INR 5,000 in favor of the Indian Spices Board

 - GST tax registration certification

-- Scanned passport size photo of CEO/authorized person of organization with white background.
+- Scanned passport-size photo of the CEO/authorized person of the organization with white background.

 Authorized Dealer (AD) Code:

-Authorized Dealer Code is a letter issued by the authorized bank, displays the bank’s authorized dealer code of the business and this code is a must, when you start an operation or a business with a new port.
-Authorized Dealer Code is a 14 digit number and to obtain this code, first you need to open a current account in an authorized bank.
-Then, AD code registration is to be done with the custom department.
+An Authorized Dealer Code is a letter issued by the authorized bank, that displays the bank’s authorized dealer code of the business this code is a must when you start an operation or a business with a new port.
+Authorized Dealer Code is a 14-digit number and to obtain this code, first you need to open a current account in an authorized bank.
+Then, AD code registration is to be done with the customs department.
 To obtain the AD code, you should have the following documents: